 Canada is a prime destination for canoe camping, with a nearly endless list of possible destinations.
-I’ve been canoeing all my life and still feel I have only scratched the service.
+I’ve been canoeing all my life and still feel I have only scratched the surface.
 But if you’ve never been on a canoe trip before, getting started can feel pretty intimidating.
 Where do you go?
 What do you pack?
+Will there be bears?

 Choosing Your Destination

 As I said, the list of destinations is practically endless.
 So where do you start?

-If you’re new to canoe camping, you want to choose a destination that is somewhat popular and isn’t too far away, and an added bonus would be somewhere with developed facilities, like clearly marked campsites and thunder boxes (I’ll speak more on this shortly).
+If you’re new to canoe camping, you want to choose a destination that is somewhat popular and isn’t too far away, and an added bonus would be somewhere with developed facilities, like clearly marked campsites and thunder boxes.

 I recommend new canoeists choose a national or provincial park.
-For example, if you are in Ontario I recommend either Algonquin Provincial Park or Killarney Provincial Park because they are easily accessible, fairly popular and have outfitters who can get you set up with all the equipment you need.
+For example, if you are in Ontario I recommend either Algonquin Provincial Park or Killarney Provincial Park because they are easily accessible, fairly popular and have outfitters who set you up with gear.
 If you’re outside Ontario, you can find good destinations by asking your local MEC or REI (or another outdoor store in your area).

 Planning your Route

 Planning your route can be challenging, especially if you are not experienced.
 For new canoeists, I estimate a paddling speed of 3.5 km per hour and I recommend keeping portages under 400 m.

-Pro tip: Don’t plan to be paddling for a full 8 hours each day – that isn’t an enjoyable way to ease into canoe camping.
+Pro tip: Don’t plan to be paddling for a full 8 hours each day – that isn’t an enjoyable way get started canoe camping.
 Keep the trip easy so you can focus on other skills (cooking, setting up a tent) in addition to paddling.
-Also, you will likely underestimate how long it will take you, so plan on only paddling 4-5 hours per day.
+Also, you will likely overestimate you speed, so plan on only paddling 4-5 hours per day.

 How long should you be out?
 For your first few trips, I think 1-3 nights is a good length of trip.

 Once you have a rough idea of how many kilometers you want to paddle each day, as well as the length of trip, you can choose your route.
-There are two different strategies I suggest to new canoeists.
+There are a few different strategies I suggest to new canoeists.